NervanaSystems/ngraph/README.md

 # Intel® nGraph™ library

-Welcome to Intel nGraph, an open source C++ library for developers of Deep Learning (DL) systems.
-Here you will find a suite of components, APIs, and documentation that can be used to compile and run Deep Neural Network (DNN) models defined in a variety of frameworks.
+Welcome to Intel® nGraph™, an open source C++ library and compiler.
+This project enables modern compute platforms to run and train Deep Neural Network (DNN) models.
+It is framework-neutral and supports a variety of backends used by Deep Learning (DL) frameworks.

 The nGraph library translates a framework’s representation of computations into an Intermediate Representation (IR) designed to promote computational efficiency